Chaz Jankel: Career

 In 1973, Jankel contributed a track titled "Let's Go" to Long John Baldry's studio album Good to Be Alive.
-He then joined the folk rock band Jonathan Kelly's Outside and worked on their only studio album ...Waiting on You, released in early 1974.
+He then joined the folk rock band Jonathan Kelly's Outside and played lead guitar on three tracks on their only studio album ...Waiting on You, released in February 1974.
 Jankel first started working with Ian Dury as part of the pub rock band Kilburn and the High Roads in the early part of the 1970s.
-He went on to work with Dury on albums such as 1977's New Boots and Panties!! and the Blockheads' albums including the 1979 release Do It Yourself before leaving the band.
-He wrote funk songs such as "Hit Me with your Rhythm Stick", and "Sex & Drugs & Rock & Roll".
+He went on to work with Dury on studio albums such as 1977's New Boots and Panties!! and the Blockheads' albums including the 1979 release Do It Yourself before leaving the band.
+He wrote funk songs such as "Hit Me with Your Rhythm Stick", and "Sex & Drugs & Rock & Roll".
 In 1981, Jankel joined Dury again, without the Blockheads, for his second solo studio album Lord Upminster, which spawned the US Top 40 dance hit "Spasticus Autisticus", which he co-wrote.

 After leaving the Blockheads, Jankel pursued a solo career and issued four studio albums for A&M, including his 1980 self-titled debut and 1981's Chasanova, which was also released under the title Questionnaire.
 This album featured major lyrical contributions from Ian Dury, and musical contributions from two of the Blockheads, bassist Norman Watt-Roy, and drummer Charlie Charles and also contained the US dance hit "Glad to Know You", which was one of the tracks with lyrics written by Dury, plus the MTV music video of its title track.
 In 1981, Quincy Jones had a UK chart hit with a cover version of Jankel's "Ai No Corrida", which reached No. 14 in April of that year.
 The song was also covered by the Nylons, and Laura More with Uniting Nations.
 In 2005, the Uniting Nations' version peaked at No. 18 in the UK.